 use FSC certified paper.

 A large amount of information is generated about FSC’s impacts within the FSC system through certification assessments of forests.
 Each FSC certified forest management unit must have an annual assessment, resulting in a report that describes the actions the manager or owner has taken to gain, or maintain, their FSC certification.
+This information can be found on the FSC Certificate Holder database.

 FSC both promotes and follows independent research and case studies carried out by universities, research institutions and other organizations.
 These studies include a wide variety of information types: analyses of certification reports and corrective action requests; ecological field studies; socio-political case studies; and economic analyses of timber markets.
+Examples of existing studies can be found in Monitoring & Evaluation Reports.

 In 2008, a review of more than 300 research papers revealed strong evidence that FSC has a positive impact on forest management in many social, environmental and economic ways.